ipetkov/crane/docs/API.md

 Except where noted below, all derivation attributes are delegated to `cargoBuild`, and can be used to influence its behavior.
+* `cargoVendorDir` will be instantiated via `vendorCargoDeps` if not specified
+  - `cargoAuditExtraArgs` will be removed before delegating to `vendorCargoDeps`
 * `advisory-db` will be passed to the call cargo-audit as the advisory database (a git repo).
 * `cargoBuildCommand` will be set to run `cargo audit -n -d ${advisory-db}` in